 Sign up now for our monthly email newsletter, "Three Bullet Thursday," packed with actionable insights, expert tips, and the latest news.

 Higher education websites are enormous machines, with layers and layers of content.
 For the content migration layer of a website redesign to be successful, it is essential to prioritize and enforce organization.
 From image asset titles to PDF titles, managing assets is critically important.

 There are often multiple migrators involved in a single page’s migration–from initial content migration to the final sign-off.
+Ingeniux suggests identifying a content architect to assess the content that exists and the content that needs to be created.
+This content architect also recommends the best way to structure content on the new CMS.
 Dedicated project managers can help keep each element of the project organized and ensure communication between the outsourced migrators and the colleges or university’s migration team remains open and fluid.

 Recruiting the Student Body as a Resource

 Consider leveraging your in-house talent: students.
 Take advantage of your talented student body by recruiting students that are interested in website technology, marketing, communications, and English majors and form a content migration team.
 Students can be a pivotal resource to marketing teams struggling with a shortage of manpower.

 We have experienced this to be a win-win scenario; students get real-life experience, and the institution’s marketing team has the resources they need to drive the redesign to the finish line.
 At ERI, we enjoy working directly with students and teaching them the ins and outs of content migration.
 We often find that students are some of the most enthusiastic and honest users to be involved in higher ed redesign projects.

 Recruiting website stakeholders from other departments

 Department leaders (chairs, associate chairs, etc.) are a crucial element in higher education content strategy due to their direct involvement with academic programs at the institution.